Skip to main content

 Such tasks include:

-These libraries make programming in Python efficient and convenient.
+These libraries make Python programming efficient and convenient.

-Are you curious to know more about some common tasks possible with Python?
+Are you curious to know more about some common tasks that are possible with Python?
 Here’s a cheat sheet of how pandas can be used in Python for data manipulation:

 Pandas cheat sheet